makarcz/vm6502/ReadMe.txt

 register, where 127.5 is actually either 128/127 depending on whether the sign bit is clear/set.

-If the x register is in superposition, in can also address memory in superposition!
+If the x register is in superposition, it can also address memory in superposition!
 All memory besides the accumulator, X register, and four flags is assumed to be classical.
-If the X register addresses classical memory from a state of superposition, it superposes the values in classical memory by the probability and phases of the superposition of the X register.
+If the X register addresses classical memory from a state of superposition, it superposes the values in classical memory by the probabilities and phases of the superposition of the X register.
 This might be a realistic access model for true quantum hardware, since superconducting quantum interference devices ("SQUIDs") have already been observed to pass currents in superposition.
 With a super-cooled small cache of classical RAM, a QCPU could be capable of addressing classical memory in superposition, this way.

+Addressing via the X register loads a superposition of up to 256 bytes at once.
+(Zeropage access wraps around on the zero page, but zeropage access argument acts as an offset for wrap-around.
+Page boundaries are observed similar to the MOS 6502, with an extra cycle if access crosses a page boundary, i.e. if the zeropage or absolute address is not the first byte on a page, for offset by the X register.)
+The contribution of an addressed byte to the superposition is to add the value in memory at that address with the probability and phase of the X register permutation state corresponding with that address.
+If the X register is not superposed in the permutation basis, then this behavior emulates classical addressing.
+(If the X register only has nonzero probability in 16 permutations, then only sixteen addresses contribute to the superposition, etc..)

+For a good reference and introductory text, see also:
+Nielson, Michael A. and Isaac L. Chuang, Quantum Computation and Quantum Information